Why summarise the main ideas in a conclusion?

 Main Idea 3: Finally, speaker confidence, an important aspect of language learning, was shown to improve in some cases, much to the surprise of researchers in the field.

 Where should the summary be placed?

 The summary of main ideas is commonly placed as the second element of a concluding paragraph, directly after the thesis restatement.
 As the following diagram shows, this summary is often the largest element of the conclusion, taking up approximately 40% of the word count.

-Good job on completing the first lesson in this short course about summarising your claims in the concluding paragraph.
-Continue studying with Lesson 2 to find out about the eight tips we’ve selected that make for effective summary writing.
+Good job on completing the first chapter in this short reader about summarising your claims in the concluding paragraph.
+Continue studying with Chapter 2 to find out about the eight tips we’ve selected that make for effective summary writing.